ericasare1/personal_website/content/project/wetland conservation - R shiny beb-app/index.md

 image:
   caption: ""
   focal_point: Smart
 summary: There is the need for society to compensate farmers to retain wetlands on their lands.
 This study provides a web-app that could allow society to estimate the value of wetlands and design an efficient budget to compensate farmers who would want to retain wetlands on their lands.
+The web-app was designed with the "R shiny" package in R.
 tags:
-- Wetland Conservation - R Shiny Web-app
+- BeeSafe
 title: R Shiny Web-app for Canadian Prairie Wetland Conservation
 ---